 Management has used the framework set forth in the report entitled "Internal Control-Integrated Framework" published by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission to evaluate the effectiveness of the Company's internal control over financial reporting.
-Management has concluded that the Company's internal control over financial reporting was effective as of December 31, 2006.
-Ernst & Young LLP has issued an attestation report on management's assessment of the Company's internal control over financial reporting.
+Management has concluded that the Company's internal control over financial reporting was effective as of December 31, 2007.